Death Comes on Swift Wings

 Upstairs, in a darkened room overlooking the courtyard, a curtain shifted.

 Sandy knelt on her bed, chin propped on the windowsill, watching the boys below.
-Papa knelt beside her, one hand braced on the mattress, the other resting lightly between her shoulders.
+Howard knelt beside her, one hand braced on the mattress, the other resting lightly between her shoulders.

 “They’re funny, Papa,” she whispered.
 “I like their stories.”